David Lee Roth Declares Van Halen Is ‘Finished’

 David Lee Roth thinks Van Halen is done.
-The California hard rock band’s longtime frontman had a lot to say in a recent interview with the Talkin’ Rock With Meltdown podcast – and none of it was good news for Van Halen fans.
-In the interview, Roth said the band he famously fronted on-and-off starting in the late-1970s is “finished.”
+The California hard rock band’s longtime frontman had a lot to say in a recent interview with the Talkin’ Rock With Meltdown podcast on 101 WRIF – and none of it was good news for Van Halen fans.
+In the interview, Roth said the band he famously fronted on-and-off starting in the early 1970s is “finished.”

 When asked about a buzzed-about Van Halen stadium tour that was reportedly in the early planning stages for this past summer but never took shape, Roth delivered a dire prediction.